- 01. Where Can You Find the Best Books for Beginner Pianists?

 Where Can You Find the Best Books for Beginner Pianists?

-How to Properly Choose Your Piano Training Book?
+How to Properly Choose Your Piano Method Book

-Choosing the material that will help you reliably progress through each step is most important.
+Choosing the material that will help you reliably progress in your training is the most important thing to consider.

 Buying your first piano book is like a small rite of passage that welcomes the student into the immense and wonderful family of pianists.

-More than being user-friendly (they can even be shared among several students), educational manuals held you develop your memory, your cognitive processes, your vocabulary, and your oral communication.
+Books can even be shared among several students.
+Educational manuals help you develop your memory, your cognitive processes, your vocabulary, and your oral communication.

 Generally, a piano instruction manual contains many sections and even an educational CD to help you learn how to play the piano through a proven process.